WinterWind33/fish-and-plants/docs/reference/commands/auto-watering.md

 The time parameter is an integer measured in **milliseconds**.
 The default value is 600 milliseconds.

+#### `-V` and `-U` options

+- `-V, --valve-pin-id arg` : Sets the valve's output pin;
+- `-U, --pump-pin-id arg` : Sets the pump's output pin;

+These options are used to set the output PINs for the water valve and water pump.
+The PINs used are all digital outputs.

+If you change the pin ID during the AWS execution, the old PINs are deactivated and disabled and the new PINs are configured and ready for the next flow step.

 ## The automatic watering flow

 The flow of the automatic watering system (**AWS**) can be described with the following diagram: